-12. LABELLING.
-It is recommended that the labelling of RUTF for children from 6 to 59 months with SAM be in accordance with the Standard for the Labelling of and Claims for Foods for Special Medical Purposes (CXS 180-1991), the General Standard for the Labelling of and Claims for Pre-packaged Foods for Special Dietary Uses (CXS 146-1985), and Guidelines on Nutrition Labelling (CXG 2-1985).
-These requirements include a prohibition on the use of nutrition and health claims for foods for infants and young children except where specifically provided for in relevant Codex Standards or national legislation.
+It is recommended that the labelling of RUTF for children from 6 to 59 months with SAM be in accordance with the Standard for the Labelling of and Claims for Foods for Special Medical Purposes (CXS 180-1991), and the General Standard for the Labelling and Claims for Pre-packaged foods for Special Dietary Uses (CSX 146-1985), and Guidelines on Nutrition Labelling (CSG 2-1985) and the Guidelines for Use of Nutrition and Health Claims (CXG 23-1997) that include a prohibition on the use of nutrition and health claims for foods for infants and young children.

-- A WARNING that these products must only be used for the treatment of SAM and strictly under medical supervision. - A STATEMENT that potable drinking water must be available for children receiving RUTF treatment - A STATEMENT that these products are not to be sold on the open market or commercially promoted in any way.
+There should also be a prominent WARNING that these products must only be used for the treatment of SAM and strictly under medical supervision and a STATEMENT that potable drinking water must be available for children receiving RUTF treatment

-The Name of the Food The name of the food to be declared on the label shall indicate that the food is a Ready-To-Use Therapeutic Food for Children from 6 to 59 months with SAM.
+12.1 The Name of the Food

+The name of the food to be declares on the label shall indicate that the food is a Ready-To-Use Therapeutic Food for Children from 6 to 59 months with SAM.
 The appropriate designation indicating the true nature of the food should be in accordance with national legislation.
 The age from which the product is recommended for use shall appear in close proximity to the name of the food.

-List of Ingredients The list of ingredients shall be declared in accordance with Section 4.2 of the General Standard for the Labelling of Prepackaged Foods (CXS 1 -1985).
+12.2 List of Ingredients

+The list of ingredients shall be declared in accordance with Section 4.2 of the General Standard for the Labelling of Prepackaged Foods (CSX 1-1985)

-Additional Mandatory Labelling Requirements
+12.3 Additional Mandatory Labelling Requirements

-Provisions of section 4.4 and 4.5 of the Standard for the Labelling of and Claims for Food for Special Medical Purposes only to indicate that it may be used for the treatment of SAM (CXS 180-1991) shall apply.
+Provisions of the section 4.4 and 4.5 of the Standard for the labelling of and Claims for Foods for Special Medical Purposes (CSX 180-1991) shall apply.
 There should be no nutrition or health claims for these products.
+Great care must be taken that 4.5.3 "A statement of the rationale for the use of the product and a description of the properties or characteristics that make it useful", is not presented as a nutrition or health claim.

-The following additional statements shall appear on the label of RUTF:
+12.4 The following additional statements shall appear on the label of RUT:

-- The product is not to be used for Nasogastric Tube (NG tube) administration. - The product should be used in conjunction with breastfeeding. - Exclusive breastfeeding is recommended for the first 6 months of life, and continued breastfeeding is recommended for up to two years or beyond.
+The product is not to be used for Nasogastric Tube (NG tube) administration.

+The product shall be used in conjunction with breastfeeding.

+Exclusive breastfeeding is recommended for the first six months of life, and continued breastfeeding is recommended for up to two years or beyond.